Frederic Prokosch: Literary work

 Prokosch's novels The Asiatics and The Seven Who Fled received widespread attention in the 1930s.
 The action in both of these narratives takes place in Asia, a continent Prokosch had not visited but wrote about from his imagination and from books and maps.
 Landscape descriptions are so prevalent that the landscape often takes on the role of a character in its own right.
 Albert Camus said about The Seven Who Fled, "Prokosch has invented what might be called the geographical novel, in which he mingles sensuality with irony, lucidity with mystery.
 He conveys a fatalistic sense of life half hidden beneath a rich animal energy.
 He is a master of moods and undertones, a virtuoso in the feeling of place, and he writes in a style of supple elegance."

 The New York Times critic L. H. Titterton wrote about The Asiatics:

 "Whether such adventures ever happened to any one man, or whether, as seems far more likely, the author has supplemented certain experiences of his own by a rich imagination, using as its basis information gathered through wide reading, is immaterial.
-For this is actually a quiet, meditative book into which adventurous episodes have been introduced simply as a device for displaing various aspects of the Asiatic mind and spirit.
+For this is actually a quiet, meditative book into which adventurous episodes have been introduced simply as a device for displaying various aspects of the Asiatic mind and spirit.
 It is the work of a man of a deeply poetic nature possessed of an astonishing ability to describe in a few words a color, a scene, an odor, an emotional situation, an attitude of mind, an idea; words so well chosen that passage after passage seems perfectly to express some truth that we have many times, in a stumbling way, attempted to state.

 Writing in The New York Times, Harold Strauss said about The Seven Who Fled (which won the Harper Prize):